 Running Crowdsignal polls?
 Not sure whether you should allow your participants to vote repeatedly?
 Here’s some great information that will help you choose how and when to block repeat voting on your poll.

-Crowdsignal offers three settings to choose from for repeat votes: Don’t block repeat voting, Block by cookie (safest), and Block by cookie & IP address.
-You can find vote blocking options by hovering over the title of your poll in your dashboard, and clicking Design Poll.
-You’ll find the blocking options at the bottom of the poll editing screen under Advanced Poll Settings.
+Crowdsignal offers three settings to choose from for repeat votes: Don’t block, Block by cookie (safest), and Block by cookie & IP address.
+You can find vote blocking options by hovering over the title of your poll in your dashboard, and clicking Edit.
+You’ll find the blocking options on the Settings tab, under Restrictions.

 Block by cookie (safest)

 You can choose to block votes by cookie.
 If you like, you can choose to set an expiration period for the block, which will allow voters to vote again after the block expires.